urschrei/Plowman/readme.md

 5. Now, complete the Captcha, and press the `save` button.
 6. On the next page, look for the following: `Consumer Key` and `Consumer Secret`.
 Copy the first, then switch back to the terminal, and paste it at the prompt, then press return.
 Repeat this process.
 The browser will then be redirected to a page asking you if you would like to allow the application name you just chose to connect to your account.
 Click `allow`
 7. On the next page, you will see a PIN.
 Copy this, switch back to the terminal, and paste it, then press return.
 A key and secret will be displayed, the terminal will complete its initial setup, and tweet the first line of your chosen poem.
-8. You may now add the command detailed in step 2 to your crontab, if you wish it to be fully automated, or call it from the command line whenever you like.
+8. You may now add the command detailed in step 2 to your crontab if you wish it to be fully automated, or call it from the command line whenever you like.
 9. You should see a new file, `tweet_books.sl3` in your home directory.
 This contains various settings and access keys for the account you just set up.
-If you remove it, or alter its contents, the script will reset, and you will have to set up a new OAuth instance.
+If you remove it, or alter its contents, the script will reset, and you'll have to set up a new OAuth instance.
 Don't move it unless you know what you're doing.

 [Tweepy]: http://github.com/joshthecoder/tweepy
 [twitter]: https://twitter.com/signup